SigNoz/signoz.io/blog/2022-03-08-distributed-tracing-jaeger.md

 A few key challenges of using Jaeger as a distributed tracing tool are as follows:

 - Only provides trace data.
-You will have to use another tool for metrics and log management.
+You will have to use another tool for metrics and logs management.
 - Databases supported by Jaeger need active maintenance.
 - Jaeger's web UI is limited with basic visualizations.